-•Had S. 3197 been in place, it likely would have barred the acquisition of at least 100 venturebacked companies in just the last five years.7 This harsh penalty would be applied without any analysis of the benefits of the acquisition.
+• Had S. 3197 been in place, it likely would have barred the acquisition of at least 140 venturebacked companies in just the last five years.
+This harsh penalty would be applied without any analysis of the benefits of the acquisition, including to the entrepreneur, consumers, or the startups employees that are often compensated in part with stock that is illiquid until the acquisition occurs.

 • S. 3197 would disproportionately impact startups in emerging ecosystems.
-In recent years, startup and venture capital activity has seen impressive growth in the middle of the country, thereby spreading entrepreneurial activity into new pockets.8 But because companies in these regions do not tend to grow large enough to go onto the public markets, acquisitions are the far more common exit opportunity for entrepreneurs.
-S. 3197 would endanger the recent growth in emerging ecosystems by closing off potential acquirers of startups and disincentivize investment in new companies in these regions.
+In recent years, startup and venture capital activity has seen impressive growth in the middle of the country, thereby spreading entrepreneurial activity into new pockets.
+But because companies in these regions do not tend to grow large enough to go onto the public markets, acquisitions are the far more common exit opportunity for entrepreneurs.
+S. 3197 would endanger the recent growth in